 Every case must be viewed through the lens of "what will this look like at trial", even if it never gets that far.
 Keys for getting the best from every case:

-- · What will the case look like at a hearing or trial? - · Drafting effective pleadings - · Jury or no jury? - Lawyers as storytellers: what's the story and howto present it best
+- Drafting effective pleadings

+- Jury or no jury?

+- Lawyers as storytellers: what's the story and how to present it best

 The Big Picture: What Will You Have to Prove or Disprove and What Evidence Is Required?